asddataking/michiganmunchiemap/README.md

    INGEST_API_KEY=supersecret
    ```

-4. **Database Setup**
+5. **Authentication Setup**

+   Set up Supabase Auth for admin access:
-   Run the SQL migration in your Supabase project:
+   1. Go to Authentication → Settings in your Supabase dashboard
+   2. Enable email authentication
+   3. Create admin user accounts with the emails you specified in `NEXT_PUBLIC_ADMIN_EMAILS`
    ```sql
    -- See supabase/migrations/001_initial_schema.sql
    ```